Oluwaseun-Joseph/Cybersecurity-Blue-Team-SOC-GRC-Portfolio/Project-00-Risk-Management-Dashboard/Docs/Risk-Methodology.md

 # Risk Methodology

 ## Purpose
-This document outlines the risk evaluation methodology used to support the Risk Management Dashboard.
-The methodology is designed to ensure consistency, transparency, and alignment with common enterprise risk management practices.
+This document describes the risk evaluation methodology I used to support the Risk Management Dashboard.
+My objective was to apply a structured, repeatable approach that aligns with common enterprise risk management practices while remaining flexible across different organizational contexts.

 ---

 ## Risk Evaluation Approach
-Risks are evaluated using two primary dimensions:
+I evaluate risks using two primary dimensions: likelihood and impact.
+This approach supports consistent prioritization and clear communication of risk posture.

 ### Likelihood
-Likelihood represents the probability that a risk event will occur within the defined context.
-Ratings are applied using a qualitative scale:
+Likelihood represents the probability that a risk event may occur within the assessed environment.
+I apply a qualitative scale:

 - Low
 - Medium
 - High

-Likelihood assessments consider historical trends, control effectiveness, and environmental factors.
+Likelihood assessments are informed by contextual factors such as historical trends, control maturity, and operating conditions.

 ---

 ### Impact
-Impact represents the potential severity of consequences should a risk materialize.
-Impact considerations may include:
+Impact represents the potential severity of consequences if a risk materializes.
+When assessing impact, I consider factors such as:

 - Financial loss
 - Operational disruption